Weyl invariant $E_8$ Jacobi forms: W(E8) -invariant Jacobi forms of small index

 \textbf{(IV)} Assume that $\phi \in J_{-2k,E_8,5}^{\w ,W(E_8)}$ has no Fourier coefficients $\sum_{22'}$, $\sum_{20'}$ and $\sum_{18'}$ in its $q^0$-term.
 By Lemma \ref{lem2.3} and Lemma \ref{lem2.4}, the function $\eta^{40}\phi $ is a $W(E_8)$-invariant Jacobi cusp form of weight $20-2k$ and index $5$ with a character.
 It follows that $20-2k>4$ i.e. $-2k\geq -14$.

 By the discussions above, we get the following result.

 \begin{proposition}

-Moreover, if the $W(E_8)$-invariant weak Jacobi form of weight $-18$ and index $5$ exists, then its $q^0$-term has no Fourier coefficient $\sum_{22'}$ and contains Fourier coefficient $\sum_{20'}$. \end{proposition}
+Moreover, if the $W(E_8)$-invariant weak Jacobi form of weight $-18$ and index $5$ exists, then its $q^0$-term has no Fourier coefficient $\sum_{22'}$ but must contain Fourier coefficient $\sum_{20'}$. \end{proposition}

 We do not know if the $W(E_8)$-invariant weak Jacobi form of weight $-18$ and index $5$ exists.
 But the $W(E_8)$-invariant weak Jacobi forms of weight $-16$ and index $5$ do indeed exist.
 We next show how to construct one such Jacobi form.
+We first construct a weak Jacobi form of weight $-8$ and index $1$ for the lattice $A_4^*(5)$ invariant under the orthogonal group $\Orth(A_4)$.
+It is known that